jckrieg1/pwa-text-editor/README.md

   To use this web application, simply click the "install" button in the upper left-hand corner.
 This will add the PWA to your local machine where it can be accessed and used offline.

   ## Contributing
-  Code given for PWA given by instructor.
+  Code for PWA given by instructor.

   ## Installation
   Simply click the install button in the upper left-hand corner.